Worshipping in the Divine Liturgy - Part 1

 THE GREAT LITANY

 The Great Litany is a series of requests to God.
 St. Symeon of Thessalonica calls these requests the “Litany of Peace” because the emphasis is on peace: peace for ourselves, for the Church, and for the world.
 Fr.
-Lev Gillet notes that we must begin by praying in peace—we must free ourselves from all “worldly cares” and instead quietly place our attention on God.
+Lev Gillet notes that we must begin by praying in peace—we must free ourselves from all “worldly cares” and instead focus with quiet attentiveness on God.
 We then pray that God will give peace to others, knowing that true peace can only come from God.
 St. John Chrysostom states, “Therefore we pray, asking for the Angel of peace, and everywhere we ask for peace (for there is nothing equal to this); peace, in the Churches, in the prayers, in the supplications, in the salutations; and once, and twice, and thrice, and many times, does He that is over the Church give it, ‘Peace be unto you.’
 Wherefore?
 Because this is the Mother of all good things; this is the foundation of joy.”

 Notice the things for which we pray in these petitions: they are not noble but vague concepts, such as truth or goodness, but instead are concrete needs.
-We pray for the overall health and unity of our churches; for our local parish (and specifically for those who come into it “with faith, reverence, and the fear of God”); for all the people in the church; for national and local governments and the people who preserve our physical safety; for good weather and adequate food; for safe travel; and finally, for “our deliverance from all affliction, wrath, danger, and necessity.”
+We pray for the overall welfare and union of our churches; for our local parish (and specifically for those who come into it “with faith, reverence, and the fear of God”); for all the people in the church; for national and local governments and the people who preserve civic safety; for good weather and adequate food; for safe travel; and finally, for “our deliverance from all affliction, wrath, danger, and necessity.”
 St. Nicholas says we ask for not only the spiritual things we need, but also the physical things we require, “in order that we may recognize God as Creator and Provider of all things and may look always to Him.”

 It is essential that we place our hope for these things in God rather than human rulers because, we sing in the second antiphon (taken from Psalm 145), there is no salvation in mortals.
 From whom does salvation then come?
 We answer in the hymn, “Only Begotten Son,” that it comes from the immortal Word of God “Who art one of the Holy Trinity, glorified with the Father and the Holy Spirit.”
-It is therefore fitting that, in the litany after this antiphon, the priest not only prays to Christ, but also proclaims that Christ is in the midst of those who gather together to worship (remember two points from the previous unit—Orthodox worship is Trinitarian and involves a group).
+It is therefore fitting that, in the litany after this antiphon, the priest not only prays to Christ, but also proclaims that Christ is in the midst of those who gather together to worship (remember two points from the previous unit—Orthodox worship is Trinitarian and communal).

 The third antiphon contains the Beatitudes (Matthew 5:1-12), in which we proclaim that true happiness comes from God, even in the midst of suffering.
-This antiphon is not somehow separated from the Kingdom of God proclaimed at the beginning of the Liturgy; instead, St. John Chrysostom says, all these promises are based in the Kingdom, “In all these things the blessed One does nothing but hint at the kingdom of heaven.
+This antiphon is not removed from the Kingdom of God proclaimed at the beginning of the Liturgy; instead, St. John Chrysostom says, all these promises are rooted in the Kingdom, “In all these things the blessed One does nothing but hint at the kingdom of heaven.
 For people who enjoy these things will certainly reach the kingdom of heaven.
 So do not suppose that the reward of the kingdom of heaven belongs only to the poor in spirit.
 It also belongs to those who hunger for justice, and to the meek and to all these blessed others without exception.”